auraphp/Aura.Filter/docs/validate.md

 ## email

-Validates the value as being a properly-formed email address.
+Validates the value as being a properly-formed email address per the various relevant RFCs.
+If the `intl` extension is loaded, it will also allow for international domain names.

 ```php
 $filter->validate('field')->is('email');